m4ttsch/omscs-notes-notes/machine-learning-trading/reading-plotting-stock-data.md

 ## Which Fields Should Be In A CSV File Quiz Solution
 ![](https://assets.omscs.io/EFB7C1BB-0A52-4357-83E9-D5BCCB262559.png)

 We want to include data that changes frequently; otherwise, we are wasting space including redundant data.
-Of the options given, both “date/time” and “price of the stock” are good fits.
+Of the options given, both "date/time" and "price of the stock" are good fits.
 The other data points are either static or change relatively infrequently.

 ## Real Stock Data
 Let’s take a look at real stock data, presented in the following CSV.